 - For some, a manic episode can cause someone to lose touch with reality which can progress to delusions and/or hallucinations.

-Hypomania: People who have Bipolar II Disorder experience episodes of hypomania.
+Hypomania: People who have bipolar II disorder experience episodes of hypomania.
 This could be described as a “less severe” form of mania.
-When experiencing hypomania, a person may have a lot of energy and an elevated mood, but his or her life usually is not seriously disrupted.
+When experiencing hypomania, a person may have a lot of energy and an elevated mood, but their life usually is not seriously disrupted.
 Hypomania can progress to a full-blown manic episode or a severe depression.

 For instance, if sleep patterns, eating, relationships, school, work, or enjoyment of life are being affected, it’s a good idea to talk to someone.
 That someone could be a friend you trust, a teacher, your family doctor, a crisis line, or counsellor.